 - Low energy

 - Poor sleep

 - Being more irritable

-- Changes in appetite
+- · Changes in appetite

-- Avoiding your social life
+- · Decreases in social activity

-With AS, the stress can both worsen and trigger symptoms: A flare-up can raise your stress, which makes your pain and skin worse, which adds more stress.
+With axSpA, stress can worsen symptoms.
+A flare-up can raise your stress, which makes your pain worse, which can add to more stress.

 Anxiety can lead to poor sleep, which leaves you feeling more tired and achy the next day, so you won't sleep as well.
 Worrying may even keep your treatment from working its best for you.

 Also, stay active.
 It's good for your mood as well as your joints.
 If simple activities like walking are hard, get in the pool.
 The water supports your weight, so you can move more easily and without impact on your joints.

 Consider yoga, tai chi, or qi gong, too.
-These gentle, meditative practices help you find a sense of centered calm and keep you flexible.
+These gentle, meditative practices help you find a sense of centred calm and keep you flexible.
+Advice from a physiotherapist on the best types of exercises is valuable.

 You may also want to try mind/body treatments such as progressive muscle relaxation, guided imagery, and biofeedback.
-They can teach you to control your body's reaction to stress -- including your heart rate, blood pressure, and muscle tension -and manage pain.
+They can teach you to control your body's reaction to stress - including your heart rate, blood pressure, and muscle tension - and manage pain.